BWibo/3dcitydb-mkdocs/docs/compatibility.md

         ```

 3. Export your dataset in the desired version.
 Use the `-v` option of citydb-tool (see above) to specify the version you want.
-   Keep in mind to check if additional options for handling [CityGML `v2` vs. `v3` data model differences](#handle-citygml-data-model-differences) are required.

     === "Linux"

         ```bash hl_lines="10"